 I have been a Fellow at Trinity since 1981, and am now the ‘Senior Fellow’ (which only means I have been here longer than anyone else).
 My undergraduate degree, and doctorate, were in History, but I have also been a practicing archaeologist (working mainly in Italy), and am happy using the evidence of both material objects and texts in my work.
 All my research has been within ‘Late Antiquity’, the period between about 300 and 700 AD, which saw the collapse of the western Roman empire and the rise of both Christianity and Islam.
 All periods of history are interesting and important, but I find this one particularly absorbing because it witnessed vast cultural change, and because the evidence for it, though extensive, is not overwhelming.
 My wide-ranging interests in Late Antiquity led me to set up the ‘Oxford Centre for Late Antiquity’, a community that links some eighty academics, working within the period in six different Faculties of the University.
-I am currently seconded from Trinity to run the Ertegun Programme and Ertegun House, which were set up for graduate scholars in the Humanities through a remarkable benefaction from Mrs Mica Ertegun: http://www.ertegun.ox.ac.uk/ .
+From 2012 to 2016 I was seconded from Trinity to run the Ertegun Programme and Ertegun House, which were set up for graduate scholars in the Humanities through a remarkable benefaction from Mrs Mica Ertegun: http://www.ertegun.ox.ac.uk/ .

 Over the years, although always centred on Late Antiquity, my research interests have shifted considerably.
 (I am happier taking on a new subject, than digging yet deeper into an old one).
 For my doctorate, I studied the remarkable shifts in urban patronage that altered the face of cities in Italy between the 4th and the 9th centuries, while also excavating some of the first early medieval domestic houses discovered in the peninsula.
 I then broadened my interests to examine the dramatic economic changes that occurred, empire-wide, within this period, which I explored in chapters for the Cambridge Ancient History, and in my book The Fall of Rome and the End of Civilization.
 Then, in collaboration with an art-historian, I moved on to examine the topic of how statuary was used in the late Roman period, and of why it eventually wholly disappeared.
 This project, funded by the Arts and Humanities Research Council, produced an on-line database, and a print discussion volume (currently in press).